VultureProject/darwin/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 </br>

-- [ ] :raising_hand: **I certify on my honor that all the information provided are true, and I've done all I can to deliver a high quality code**
+- [ ] :raising_hand: **I certify on my honor that all the information provided is true, and I've done all I can to deliver a high quality code**